aardy1/Charts/README.md

 https://github.com/aardy1/Charts/assets/54723230/3602b7cf-607b-43ae-8dc6-891b80216174

-## Building with a JVM
+## Building Knowtiphy Charts with a JVM

 The project uses Gradle as it's build system.

 I use Gradle 8.3 installed via the wonderful [sdkman](https://sdkman.io/).

+To build and run using a JVM (on a desktop):

 1. Check the code out
-2. Load it in your favorite IDE
+2. Load the code into your favorite IDE
 3. Do whatever you need to do in your IDE to get JavaFX installed and useable
 4. Do whatever you need to do in your IDE to enable Gradle builds.